 Mount Mitchell is characterized as a humid continental climate, bordering on subalpine, with mild summers and long, moderately cold winters.
 The peak is covered in a dense conifer forest of native red spruce and Fraser fir, which is especially lush and green throughout the summer.
 Wildflowers are abundant through the warm months, and native birds feed on wild blackberry and blueberry shrubs.
-Bears can sometimes be seen along hiking trails and near campgrounds, so keeping clean camps and disposing of waste properly is advised.
+Hikers sometimes spot bears along trails and near campgrounds, so park rangers advise keeping clean camps and disposing of waste properly.

-Precipitation on the summit of Mount Mitchell is frequent due to its elevation and averages 74.7 inches/year (190cm).
+Precipitation on the summit of Mount Mitchell is frequent due to its elevation and averages 81.09 inches/year (206cm).
 Heavy winds can also be prohibitive, with gusts recorded at 178 mph (286 km/h).

-Despite these hardships, “the flora of Mount Mitchell remains among the most distinctive and diverse in the Southern Appalachians.”
-Additional vegetation includes red spruce, fire cherry, yellow birch, mountain ash, mountain maple, mountain raspberry, red elder, and bush honeysuckle.
+Despite these hardships, Mount Mitchell is home to the most distinctive and diverse flora in the Southern Appalachians.
+Common vegetation includes red spruce, fire cherry, yellow birch, mountain ash, mountain maple, mountain raspberry, red elder, and bush honeysuckle.
 Keen observers can also spot northern flying squirrels, saw-whet owls, white-tailed deer, striped skunk, bobcats, or gray foxes.
-Visit the park office for a complete plant and animal checklist.
+The park office offers a complete plant and animal checklist.

 Mount Mitchell Activities & Events